plone/plone.tiles/plone/tiles/tiles.rst

 tiles, it's possible to override otherwise transient tile configuration with context specific persistent configuration.

-This is done by either by setting a client side request header ``X-Tile-Persistent`` or tagging request server side (e.g. in a view returning the selected layout) with a special marker interface ``IPersistentTileOverrides``:
+This is done by either by setting a client side request header or query param ``X-Tile-Persistent``, or tagging request server side (e.g. in a view returning the selected layout) with a special marker interface ``IPersistentTileOverrides``: